ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 :width: 500px
 :align: center
 ```
-Often, when we're modeling with directed graphs, we'll find ourselves in such a situation; where every vertex needs to have a special looped arrow attached to it.
-It happens so frequently that we give these graphs a special name - they're called "Reflexive Graphs."
+This happens a lot when modeling with directed graphs: we'll find ourselves in a situation where every vertex needs to have a special looped arrow attached to it.
+It happens so frequently that we give these graphs a special name - they're called "reflexive graphs."

-By definition, in a reflexive graph, every vertex has a special self-looping arrow.
-We can express this as a map, with connections going from each vertex to its corresponding self-loop.
+A reflexive graph is defined as a directed graph in which "every vertex has a special self-pointing arrow."
+We can express this idea with a map going from vertices to arrows, where each vertex is connected to its self-looping arrow.

 ```{image} assets/Ch4/ReflexiveMap.gif
 :alt: Whoopsy!